 To that end, community engagement and curatorial efforts are a crucial part of my creative practice.
-My partner and I work together in teaching workshops, organizing exhibitions, and creating matrices and goods to support BIPOC and LGBTQIA+ organizations.
+My partner and I work together in teaching public workshops, organizing exhibitions, and creating matrices and goods for social advocacy like service to area BIPOC and LGBTQIA+ organizations.
 We see these endeavors as ways to serve our neighbors, providing our skills as a conduit for their voices, or teaching creative tools to help others make themselves seen and heard in a new way.
 The Keep Up and Keep Out protest flags, for example, were produced in a community print and fiber workshop that generated a collaborative protest banner exhibition.
 For most participants the workshop was their first experience in printmaking, sewing, and their first exhibition.

 Contemporary theory and techniques, including craft and post-digital approaches, are incorporated with established printmaking processes in my studio practice to create work that is at once linked with the present and the past.
-In this way, my creative work parallels my interest in evolution and natural history.
+In this way, my creative work parallels my interest in evolution and natural history, with drawing as the foundational bedrock that synthesizes experience and excavates ideas from a primordial aggregate.
 Compositions and motifs occasionally nod toward art historical precedents, while loud colors, and new-fangled techniques place the work firmly in the contemporary milieu.
 Relief printing on alternative upcycled substrates, lithography using more sustainable materials, and digitally informed execution in a variety of media are but a few generations in my recent evolution.
-My current position running a letterpress space has provided greater exploration of new technologies like 3D printing, CNC routers, and laser engravers.
+My recent position running a letterpress space and access to a recently compiled maker’s space allows exploration of new modes of production like 3D printing, laser engravers, and risograph.
 This summer, I will begin to make paper from fabric and paper scraps left over from previous projects to reduce the environmental impact of print practices.
 I will also investigate creating my own inks using printable pigments derived from sustainable plant sources.
 These research endeavors will further efforts to reduce my impact, leaving less mess for my neighbors, while connecting to printmaking’s roots.